19 Top-Rated Resorts in Ontario

 Address: 34 Smoothwater Road, Temagami, Ontario

-Many family-friendly activities are available at Bondi, including boat rentals (canoes are free), a play area for kids, a games room, shuffleboard, volleyball, plus a fun Frisbee golf course, to name but a few.
+Many family-friendly activities are available at Bondi, including boat rentals (canoes are free), a play area for kids, a games room, shuffleboard, and volleyball, plus a fun Frisbee golf course, to name but a few.
 In addition to the resort's own beach, you're only a short drive or boat ride away from Dwight Beach, one of the very best beaches in Muskoka.

 Guests can also access endless hiking trails through more than 600 acres of adjoining, unspoiled wilderness.
 Come winter, some of these same trails are groomed for cross-country skiing.
 The resort is also very close to Algonquin Provincial Park, popular for its many outdoor adventure opportunities and scenic hiking trails.